George Kittle Player Prop Bets for the NFL Playoffs | San Francisco vs. Dallas 1/16/2022

 - Kittle had 16 receiving yards in one career matchup against the Cowboys, 34.5 fewer than his receiving yards prop bet over/under for Sunday's game (50.5).

-- Kittle did not have a touchdown catch in that matchup against the Cowboys.
+- Kittle did not have a touchdown catch in that contest against the Cowboys.

-- This week Kittle will face the NFL's 21st-ranked pass defense (255.6 yards allowed per game).
+- The 255.6 passing yards the Cowboys yield per game makes them the NFL's 21st-ranked pass defense this season.

-- The Cowboys' defense is eighth in the league, giving up 1.4 passing touchdowns per game.
+- The Cowboys have given up 24 touchdowns through the air (1.4 per game).
+They are eighth in the NFL in that category.

 Recent Performances